Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Conclusion

 \section{Conclusion}

 In this paper, we proposed Attention-space Contrastive Guidance (ACG), a training-free, inference-time method for mitigating hallucinations in large vision--language models.
-ACG operates directly in self-attention layers by approximating a text-only path via masked visual keys and applying a textual orthogonalization step to isolate purely visual contributions geometrically.
-Experiments on CHAIR, POPE show that ACG attains state-of-the-art faithfulness while remaining single-pass and computationally efficient, outperforming prior multi-pass logit-level guidance methods in both accuracy and latency.
+ACG operates directly in self-attention layers by constructing an approximate text-only path via masked visual keys, and applying a textual orthogonalization step that suppresses components aligned with the text-only direction.
+Experiments on CHAIR and POPE show that ACG improves faithfulness over existing training-free baselines while remaining single-pass and computationally efficient.

+More broadly, our results suggest that attention-space guidance is a practical and easily adoptable direction for improving image-grounded generation in LVLMs.
+Although ACG remains a simple inference-time intervention and does not fully resolve the broader problem of multimodal hallucination, it shows that directly reshaping attention toward visual evidence can substantially improve faithfulness at low additional cost.
+We hope this perspective encourages further work on lightweight, inference-time methods that make LVLMs attend more reliably to the image.

+\paragraph{Acknowledgements.} This work was supported by Institute of Information \& communications Technology Planning \& Evaluation(IITP) under the Leading Generative AI Human Resources Development(IITP-2026-RS-2024-00397085) grant funded by the Korea government(MSIT).
+This work was also supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00345809, Research on AI Robustness Against Distribution Shift in Real-World Scenarios; and No. RS-2023-00222663, Center for Optimizing Hyperscale AI Models and Platforms).

 {

 }

 \maketitlesupplementary